Skip to main content

 • Respect: Always show respect for the individuality and dignity of the person you are speaking to [17].

-This page titled 3.13: Guidelines for Successful Therapeutic Interactions is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Maureen Nokuthula Sibiya (IntechOpen) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.13: Guidelines for Successful Therapeutic Interactions is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Maureen Nokuthula Sibiya (IntechOpen) via source content that was edited to the style and standards of the LibreTexts platform.